-The glacier white Bentley purred to a silent stop at the front door just as the last of the tired puppies flopped down to sleep in the living room and Annabelle finished applying fresh lipstick.
+As the glacier white Bentley purred to a silent stop at Annabelle's front door the last of the tired puppies flopped down to sleep in the living room and Annabelle finished applying fresh lipstick.
 "They're here!" she hissed at Billy.
-"Quick, grab two of the puppies and stick them in the laundry out of sight!"
+"Quick, grab two of the puppies and stick 'em in the laundry out of sight!"

 "Which two?"
 He didn't ask why.

 "A male and a female.
 Doesn't matter which ones, just grab a couple, and hurry!"

-The visitors were a man and his wife, both elegantly dressed in immaculate cream slacks and matching monogrammed tops.
-Annabelle recoiled at the sight of their white shoes but made a mental note that she was glad the puppies were well and truly worn out and hadn't found the mud patch out in the garden where the sprinkler had been left on by mistake the night before.
-She sighed as she counted the five children, equally inappropriately dressed to visit puppies, as they tumbled out of the car, totally out of control , and squealing excitedly.
+The visitors were a man and his wife, both elegantly dressed in immaculate cream slacks and matching monogrammed blue tops.
+Annabelle recoiled at the sight of their white shoes but made a mental note that she was glad the puppies were well and truly worn out and hadn't found the mud patch out in the garden where the sprinkler had been left on the night before.
+She sighed as she counted five children, equally inappropriately dressed to visit puppies, tumble out of the car, totally out of control , and squealing excitedly.
 This looked like being 'one of those days'.

-The next half hour passed pleasantly enough, while Annabelle answered their questions, and her smile was genuine because the stressed young mother really did like meeting people and she was proud to show off her puppies.
-Then came the moment she had been waiting for.
+The next half hour passed pleasantly enough though, while Annabelle answered their questions.
+Her smile was genuine because the stressed young mother really did like meeting people and she was proud to show off her puppies.
+Then finally the moment came that she'd been waiting for.

 "Annabelle, didn't you say there were eight puppies and we were first in line?
 I only see six."

 "Oh yes, there are eight, but two of them are so stunning that I just have to keep them myself.
 I've hidden them away, because I knew if you saw them, you'd be sure to want them.
-I could tell on the phone that you're a lady who recognizes quality when she sees it, plus I'm certain that most people wouldn't be able to afford what they're worth.
-But have another look at these two, they're almost as good."
+I could tell on the phone that you're someone who recognizes quality when she sees it" Annabelle said, " But have a look at these two, they're almost as good."

 It seemed like an eternity to Annabelle, but eventually, after another couple of scones with jam and cream, the visitor's curiosity overcame her.
 "Would you mind if we just had a look at the other two to compare?"

 'Are you sure? " Annabelle asked with raised eyebrows, " I'm not a window shopper myself.
 If I can't afford something I don't even look at it."

-Then the kids yelled in chorus "We wanna see them!"
+Then the kids yelled in chorus "We wanna see 'em!
+We wanna see 'em!"

-I was there that day, and I ate the last of the scones in wonderment, as the visitors left with the two puppies from the laundry and my friend 'Annabelle' sat beside me gleefully counting her money.
+I was there that day, and I ate the last of the scones in wonderment, as the visitors left with the two puppies from the laundry and Annabelle sat beside me gleefully counting her money.

-The White Glacier Bentley had hardly glided off Annabelle's property with it's cargo of screaming kids in the back, fighting over who was going to hold the puppies, before their mother was on the phone to a mutual friend of hers and Annabelle's (good old grapevine, mutual friend could hardly wait to call Annabelle and tell her!)
+The Glacier White Bentley had hardly glided from Annabelle's property out onto the highway with it's cargo of screaming kids in the back, fighting over who was going to hold the puppies, before their mother was on the phone to a mutual friend of hers and Annabelle's (good old grapevine, mutual friend could hardly wait to call Annabelle and tell her!)

-"You'll never guess what! " she could barely keep the pride out of her voice.
-"Annabelle's not all that smart.
+"You'll never guess what! " she boasted, "Annabelle's not all that smart.
 I managed to talk her out of keeping the two puppies she desperately wanted to keep, and they were her next two Champions in the show ring! "